jason-ash/jtash/src/posts/20190531-riddler-countdown.md

 > For example, say you ask for one large and five smalls, and you get 2, 3, 7, 8, 9 and 75.
 Your target is 657.
 One way to solve this would be to say 7×8×9 = 504, 75×2 = 150, 504+150 = 654 and 654+3 = 657.
 You could also say 75+7 = 82, 82×8 = 656, 3-2 = 1 and 656+1 = 657.
 > <br><br> > **This riddle is twofold.
 One: What number of “large” cards is most likely to produce a solvable game and what number of “large” cards is least likely to be solvable?
 Two: What three-digit numbers are most or least likely to be solvable?**

-Thanks to Laurent Lessard who <a href="https://twitter.com/LaurentLessard/status/1135601818296365064?s=20" target="_blank">pointed out</a> a bug in an earlier version of my code.
+Thanks to Laurent Lessard who <a href="https://twitter.com/LaurentLessard/status/1135601818296365064?s=20">pointed out</a> a bug in an earlier version of my code.
 It's since been updated.

 # Solution